Movies about Florence & Tuscany

 Tuscany locations: The film in primarily filmed in Florence with scenes of the Piazzas and churches.
 The hotel where Lucy and Charlotte stay in the film, the Pensione Bertolini (Hotel Degli Orafi), can be found on the banks of the Arno.
 There are also scenes in the Tuscany countryside and San Gimignano.

-Frances Mayes (Diane Lane) is a 35-year-old San Francisco writer whose perfect life has just taken an unexpected detour.
-Her recent divorce has left her with terminal writer’s block and extremely depressed.
-Her best friend, Patti (Sandra Oh), gifts here a trip to Tuscany.
+In Under the Tuscan Sun, Frances Mayes (Diane Lane) is a 35-year-old San Francisco writer whose perfect life has just taken an unexpected detour.
+Her recent divorce has left her with a terminal writer’s block and extremely depressed.
+Her best friend, Patti (Sandra Oh), gifts her a trip to Tuscany.
 Frances, on a whim, purchases a villa named Bramasole in Tuscany.

 Tuscany Locations: Cortona.
 The author still has her home “Bramasole” there, but the movie was filmed in another villa (Villa Laura), Montepulciano.